IHE/HIE-Whitepaper/README.md

     about one or more aspects of the document.
 In the case of IHE-defined document exchange, specific metadata are coded within the structure of the content being exchanged.
-See [2.6 Value of Metadata](#26-value-of-metadata) where the metadata defined by IHE are introduced.
+See [Section 2.6 Value of Metadata](#26-value-of-metadata) where the metadata defined by IHE are introduced.
 Some of that metadata have values chosen from a coding system defined by the governance of the sharing community.
 Because IHE profiles can be applied in many parts of the world where coding systems are different, IHE has not